Home » Bitcoin Trading Guide

 Position or contract sizing

 Position size or contract size is the amount of an asset a trader is willing to trade.
 It goes beyond just choosing any amount and then hitting the buy or sell button.
-Choosing the right position size for your trading capital require skills and a good knowledge of your risk management and money management parameters.
+Choosing the right position size for your trading capital requires skill and a good knowledge of your risk and money management parameters.

 Position size in Bitcoin is calculated as follows: